kendallroth/payme/README.md

 ### Linting

-`@react-native-community/eslint-config` does not work on Mac for some reason (works on Ubuntu) since the recent upgrade to Expo SDK 43.
-After spending too much time trying to debug the issue, I have replaced the package with its dependencies until it can be resolved.
+Since the upgrade to Expo SDK 43, `@react-native-community/eslint-config` does not properly install all dependencies (Mac only).
+After spending too much time trying to debug the issue, I have installed all its dependencies manually to get around the issue.